A. Gary Anderson

 Construction workers on rooftop

-August Slowdown: California Still Not Fully Recovered
+August Slowdown: California Not Fully Recovered

 California’s labor market grew modestly in August with 19,900 new nonfarm jobs, reports UCR Center for Economic Forecasting & Beacon Economics.